bethweirich/hwai/README.md

 ### Forecasting heatwaves with AI

 ### Overview
 A Python code for making AI-based sub-seasonal forecasts of summer heatwaves in central Europe.
 The machine learning models used are linear and random forest models, both for regression and classification tasks.
-This code reproduces the data and experiments presented in: E. Weirich Benet, M. Pyrina, B. Jiménez Esteve, E. Fraenkel, J. Cohen, and D. I. V. Domeisen, "*publication year*": Sub-seasonal Prediction of Central European Summer Heatwaves with Linear and Random Forest Machine Learning Models, AIES, AMS, "*issue number, page range*", DOI: "*XYZ*" [1]
+This code reproduces the data and experiments presented in the pre-print: E. Weirich Benet, M. Pyrina, B. Jiménez Esteve, E. Fraenkel, J. Cohen, and D. I. V. Domeisen: **Sub-seasonal Prediction of Central European Summer Heatwaves with Linear and Random Forest Machine Learning Models**, EarthArXiv, DOI: https://doi.org/10.31223/X5663G [1]

 ### Dependencies
 The code was developed using Python 3.7.10 and several external libraries, which were installed with conda (https://docs.anaconda.com/anaconda/user-guide/tasks/install-packages/): <br/>